 It is important to notice that an iPad list folders mixed with files when listed alphabetically.
 This is an Apple thing and in my opinion quite stupid.
 I want folders naturally listed in front of files so something must be done to ensure that the iPad also list folders ahead of files.
 A little file naming ingenuity makes it possible.

 At the highest folder nesting level there are only folders.
 Below is a partial listing of the first entries.
 The full list includes about 100 folders which is the maximum number of folders I want to to scroll through.
 The content is sometimes re-arranged to keep that limit :

-I try to group content into a few all-encompassing subjects, like AUD ( Audio ), BASE ( important knowledge ), CAD, DSP and so on.
+I try to group content into a few all-encompassing subjects, like ALL ( important knowledge for me ), CAD, DSP and so on.
 I have about 15 such subjects.
 But it changes as I sometimes re-group the content within the subjects.

 A re-group was creating a Mechatronics subject, which points to concepts as Robotics, Control Theory, Mechanical Analogies and other sub-subjects.
 These sub-subjects makes nice relations within the Mechatronics subject.

 -A Is just a visual separator ( empty folder ) between each subject.
 I try to use a single character for clarity.
 All folder names starts with a hyphen ( minus sign ) to ensure it is listed first when viewed on an iPad.